-GCSE grades have changed from letters A^ -G to numbers 9 -1 with 9 being the highest grade.
+Grades awarded will be 9 - 1 (with 9 being the highest grade).
 Each subject has given details of this on their page in this booklet.
-The table below shows the equivalent in terms of the standard of work required to achieve the new numbered grades.
+The table below shows the equivalent in terms of the standard of work required to achieve the numbered grades compared to the old A-E grades.
 Grade 4 is a pass and grade 5 will be considered a good pass and is the age related expectation.

 Old GCSE expectations Standards of work for each grade boundary New GCSE Expectations / translations.
-Standard required to achieve a D grade Grade 3 Standard required to achieve a C grade Grade 4 / 5 Standard required to achieve a B grade Grade 5 / 6 Standard required to achieve an A grade Grade 7 Standard required to achieve an A Grade 8 A and above (achieved by top 5% of national cohort) Grade 9
+Standard required to achieve a D grade Grade 3 Standard required to achieve a C grade Grade 4 / 5 Standard required to achieve a B grade Grade 5 / 6 Standard required to achieve an A grade Grade 7 Standard required to achieve an A Grade 8 A and above (achieved by top 5% of national cohort) Grade 9 active participation in our society.
+This curriculum mirrors that of schools in the United Kingdom.
+The curriculum for each pupil will contain the following elements: